Are you an active player in your life?

-Blueberries are a power food that improves your health.
+Blueberries are a powerful food that improves your health.

 First, blueberries are anti-inflammatory.

-Inflammation, researchers have found, leads to a variety of physical ailments, but what caught my attention was the link between inflammation and dementia.
+Researchers have found that inflammation leads to various physical ailments, but what caught my attention was the link between inflammation and dementia.

-Memory problems, inability to remain focused, inability to regain focus, and more are not necessarily age-related problems so much as they are inflammation-related problems.
+Memory problems, inability to remain focused, failure to regain focus, and more are not necessarily age-related problems as they are inflammation-related problems.

 Within the brain, inflammation inhibits cellular communication.

-Blueberries are also fairly high in fiber.
+Blueberries are also high in fiber.
 Finally, they are delicious.

-If you do not like them, blackberries, strawberries, or raspberries will work as well.
-But blueberries are awesome.
+If you do not like them, blackberries, strawberries, or raspberries will also work.

 Eat them.
 Eat lots of them.